What Does an LPN Do?

 What Is an LPN vs. RN?

-One main difference between LPN and RN certifications is the length and scope of required education.
-RNs must complete an associate degree in nursing (ADN) or a bachelor’s of science in nursing (BSN), which typically take between two to four years, though some accelerated programs may be shorter.
+One main difference between LPN and RN licenses is the length and scope of required education.
+RNs must complete an associate degree in nursing (ADN) or a bachelor of science in nursing (BSN), which typically take between two to four years, though some accelerated programs may be shorter.
 Additionally, RNs must pass the NCLEX-RN exam.

-An LPN’s scope of practice is less than that of an RN.
+An LPN’s scope of practice is less than that of an RN and therefore has a shorter education timeline.
 To be an LPN, you can complete a board-approved program in about 12 months.
 You must also receive a passing score on the NCLEX-PN exam.

 What Do RNs Do That LPNs Don’t?